 BJD: Pretty good.
 Walleye pike fillets, French fried, with French fries, bread?
-‘Scuse me, French or broiled and bread.
+Excuse me, French or broiled and bread.
 Be $2.50.
 Anyway.
-This is [AUDIO FEEDBACK] authentic.
+This is authentic.
 And that saying, you can’t tell a book by its cover?
-It’s not true—[INDICATES COVER OF BOOK] that’s in the story, that is, you just saw it—parents, relatives from Sicily.
+It’s not true—[indicates cover of book] that’s in the story, that is, you just saw it—parents, relatives from Sicily.
 A 45-caliber bullet, which, if you pay a thousand bucks, you get the last one.
 Pretty funny.

 If you go online, it’s kind of zany, you know.
 I say something about, “You get all the stuff above, plus you get the remaining 45 flat-nose bullet.
 And the pistol is probably in the bottom of Lake Mendota, floating with the fishes."
 Or living with the fishes.
 Anyway.
 Wow.

 So, all of that I kept.
-‘Cuz I’m not a hoarder, but I don’t like to let go of things.
-The bibs, the surprise stationery, water glasses that say Di Salvo’s on them, so those…a friend of mine bought twenty-four, a guy that I know to give to his associates, I tell him “I think about going to Amazon, to sell more.”
+Because I’m not a hoarder, but I don’t like to let go of things.
+The bibs, the surprise stationery, water glasses that say Di Salvo’s on them.
+So those—a friend of mine bought twenty-four, a guy that I know to give to his associates.
+I tell him, “I think about going to Amazon, to sell more.”
 He says, “Don’t do it.
 You are personalizing it, plus, you’re giving people a part of your history, your heritage.
 You can’t do that through Amazon.
-You could sell—what do you want, to sell 5000 books and make a buck and a half a book, or do you want to give part of your heritage and your life to other people?
+You could sell—what do you want, to sell five thousand books and make a buck and a half a book, or do you want to give part of your heritage and your life to other people?"

 INTERVIEWER: No, thank you.
 Yeah, that’s—

 BJD: I’m sorry, I wish I could do more than that.